Gaps on a CV have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.

 Then show how you’re positive moving forward and keen to get back into work again, which will move the focus from the gap to the future.

 Use your time effectively

 If you’re having trouble finding work as a result of gaps in your CV, try to use your time in a valuable way.

 Do some volunteer work, take a professional development course or seek mentoring.
 This will show employers you’re proactive and keen to develop new skills.

 If you can demonstrate that you’re attempting to progress your career, employers are much more likely to view a break in employment in a positive light.

-If your CV is successful and you’re invited to interview, the interviewer will probably ask about the gaps in your CV.
+If your CV is successful and you’re invited to interview, the interviewer will most probably ask about the gaps in your CV.
 It’s vital you have an answer ready for this.

 Gaps in your CV don’t have to be the end of the world.
 Be honest, proactive and positive to give your CV the best chance of success.

 If you’d like help crafting the perfect CV, get in touch with us today - we’d love to help.

 Mike, Shrewsbury You have great customer service, Thank you for the killer CV and the friendly 24/7 support line. #TopOfTheLeague.